Heyter/SM-MyPlugins/fixed_vehicle_csgo/README.md

 ##### Bugs

-If server crashed when vehicle using handbrake, then set "skidallowed" to 0 ( scripts/vehicles/your_car.txt )
+If server crashes when vehicle using handbrake, then set "skidallowed" to 0 ( scripts/vehicles/your_car.txt )